doedoe123-boop/doedoe123-boop.github.io/README.md

 # My Hugo Blog Site

 Welcome to my personal blog, built with **Hugo**!
-This blog is where I share my journey, experiences, and knowledge in web development, cybersecurity, and other interests.
+This blog is where I share my journey, experiences, and knowledge in web development and other interests.

 ## Table of Contents